FOGProject/fog-docs/docs/management/image-management.md

 ### Image Type

--   When creating images you have a few choices in how you want that image to \'act\'.
+-   When creating images you have a few choices in how you want that image to 'act'.
 The possible partition types include:

 ```{=html}
 <!-- -->